Odin-SMR/qsmr/Settings/q_fields.rst

 :Version:

-   0.1
+   0.2

 :Date:

-   2016-02-17
+   2016-09-09

 :Summary:

-   This document contains a brief description of the inversion settings considered by the Qsmr system.
+   This document contains a brief description of the settings considered by the Qsmr retrieval system.
 These settings are packed into a structure denoted as Q. This structure must contain an exact set of fields; all fields must be present and no additional ones are allowed.
 The defined fields are described below, in alphabetical order.

-   The Qsmr settings operates also with three other structures.
+   Qsmr operates also with two other structures.
 For the various pre-calculations a structure denoted as P is used.
 The fields of P are defined and are shortly described in the file p_std.m.
 The structure R works as repository for internal variables and data.
 That is, no fields of R is